dhawalagarwal10/BullishBot/README.md

 ### Basic Trading Commands

 ```
-"Buy 100 shares of Apple"
+"Buy 100 shares of RVNL"
-"Sell my Tesla position"
+"Sell my ITC position"
-"What's the current price of Microsoft?"
+"What's the current price of ADANI GREEN?"
 "Show me my portfolio"
-"Place a limit order for Google at $150"
+"Place a limit order for YES BANK at Rs.
+15000"
 ```

 ### Advanced Operations

 ```
-"Set a stop loss at 5% below current price for my Amazon shares"
+"Set a stop loss at 5% below current price for my IRFC shares"
-"Buy $1000 worth of Netflix"
+"Buy Rs.
+10000 worth of POWER GRID"
 "What's the market sentiment for crypto today?"
 "Show me the top gainers in tech sector"
 ```